-Regulatory Amendment 1 to the Dolphin Wahoo FMP considers commercial trip limits for dolphin after a certain percentage of commercial sector annual catch limit (ACL) has been reached.
-The percentages being considered are 65%, 70%, and 75% of the commercial ACL being taken prior to instituting a trip limit of 1,000, 2,000, 3,000, or 4,000 pounds whole weight until the end of the fishing year or until the commercial ACL is met, whichever comes first.
-Dolphin was assessed by Prager (2000), and SEDAR stock assessments for dolphin and wahoo are anticipated within the next 5 years.
+Regulatory Amendment 1 to the Dolphin Wahoo FMP considers commercial trip limits for dolphin after a certain percentage of commercial sector ACL has been reached.
+The percentages considered to trigger the trip limit are 65%, 70%, and 75% of the commercial ACL.
+Trip limits considered by the South Atlantic Council are 1,000, 2,000, 3,000, or 4,000 pounds whole weight (lbs ww).
+The South Atlantic Council's preferred alternative is a 4,000 lbs gw trip limit that would be triggered when 75% of the commercial ACL had been met.
+The trip limit would be in effect until the end of the fishing year or until the commercial ACL is met and commercial harvest is closed, whichever comes first.

+Dolphin was assessed by Prager (2000), and SEDAR stock assessments for dolphin and wahoo are anticipated within the next five years.
 When the SEDAR stock assessments are completed, changes to regulations may be required.
 In addition, changes in management regulations, fishing techniques, social/economic structure, etc. can result in shifts in the percentage of harvest between user groups over time.
 Chapters 2 and 4 of this document describe in detail the magnitude and significance of effects of the trip limit alternatives for the commercial dolphin sector and none of the impacts have been determined to be significant.

 The cumulative effects of the actions proposed in combined with effects of other past, present, and future actions, are not expected to affect the magnitude of bycatch, diversity, and ecosystem structure of fish communities, or safety at sea of fishermen targeting dolphin.
-The actions in this amendment would implement trip limits to constrain catch of dolphin during the fishing year and combined with past, present and forseeable actions would not cause significant impacts.
+The actions in this amendment would implement trip limits to constrain catch of dolphin during the fishing year and combined with past, present, and foreseeable actions would not cause significant impacts.